In Step 3.10 you saw that to have a good working atmosphere you needed:

-Much of high quality relationships is about having empathy, understanding why a child might be behaving as they are, having an open mind about learning and that for some it may be difficult.
+Much of high quality relationships is about having empathy, understanding why a pupil might be behaving as they are, having an open mind about learning and that for some it may be difficult.

 It also means taking nothing personally as we talked about in Step 3.6.
 Other peoples’ behaviour is about what is going on in their head and has nothing to do with you – sometimes you are just on the receiving end.

 In terms of effective use of language, you will be looking at communication in Week 4 and this encourages you to be much more thoughtful about what you say and ask – learning that sometimes you just have to be quiet.